wp-plugins/schooltube-shortcode/readme.txt

 = Usage =

-Once the plugin is activated, use the shortcode in your posts/pages
+Use the shortcode in your posts/pages
 	[schooltube]http://www.schooltube.com/video/912133f720ea435d9ecc/SchoolTube%20WordPress%20Tutorial[/schooltube]

+= Roadmap =

 == Changelog ==
 = 0.1 =
 * Newly created and a bit messy